What do we mean by human rights?

 Human Rights Day is celebrated worldwide on 10 December to commemorate the adoption of the Universal Declaration of Human Rights.

 Fundamental human rights in the Czech Republic are guaranteed primarily by the Charter of Fundamental Rights and Freedoms.
-They are guaranteed to all without distinction of sex, race, colour, language, creed and religion, political or other opinion, national or social origin, membership of a national or ethnic minority, property, birth or other status.
+They are guaranteed to all without distinction of sex, race, colour, language, faith and religion, political or other opinion, national or social origin, membership of a national or ethnic minority, property, birth or other status.
 At the same time, the Charter guarantees that no one shall be harmed by the exercise of fundamental rights and freedoms.

 Violations of human rights